Is grain-free dog food good for your pupper?

 Lyka goes against the grain

-Lyka recipes differ from other grain-free foods by replacing grain and legumes with meat and vegetables.
-It’s a complete and balanced solution for your pupper.
-The higher level of meat content gives your dog the protein and amino acids they need.
-And the ingredients exceed the minimum requirements for dogs to synthesise taurine and L-carnitine, making your dog less susceptible to DCM.
+The higher level of meat content in our meals gives your dog the protein and amino acids they need, and the ingredients exceed the minimum requirements for dogs to synthesise taurine and L-carnitine, making your dog less susceptible to DCM.

 Grain-free dog food FAQs